 - Be aware.
 There are large mammals (bison, moose, bears) to be aware of while you roam around the park.
 Bear spray is good to have, as is common sense.
 Please do not in any way harass the wildlife: This means don't whistle, get close, or throw objects to make them look up.
 Be a good advocate for them and ask others who are too close to respect them.
 Wildlife encounters can be dangerous for humans and animals, too.

 - Be social.
 I meet great folks from all over the world that are here to share in the passion we have for nature, wildlife and photography.
 Say hello to those standing to your left or right.
 Ask about their experiences and you might just get an insightful tip!
 Tag your photos #OnlyinJH on social media and share them with us!
+Our Instagram account will give you ideas of what to shoot.

 - To make the most of your trip, get this guide, Grand Teton National Park Photographer's Map and Guide